gabersyd/PyDBD/README.md

 For any direct and indirect use of the PyDBD software, please cite following paper:

-Saurav GAUTAM and Gabriele MORRA

-Pre-breakdown to stable phase and origin of multiple current pulses in argon dielectric barrier discharge

-Plasma Science and Technology,
-Volume 23, Number 12, Pages 125403, Year 2021
+Saurav GAUTAM and Gabriele MORRA, Pre-breakdown to stable phase and origin of multiple current pulses in argon dielectric barrier discharge, Plasma Science and Technology, Volume 23, Number 12, Pages 125403, Year 2021

 https://iopscience.iop.org/article/10.1088/2058-6272/ac241f